Chinese state media says new chopper drone may be deployed along India border

 It was further claimed that the Chinese action was a response to India's recent illegal construction of defence facilities across the border into Chinese territory in the Galwan Valley region.

-Meanwhile the Chinese military has been fast increasing its troops in areas around Pangong Two Lake and Galwan Valley along the Line of Actual Control in Ladakh.
-China is trying to send a clear signal that it is not ready to end the connfrontation with the Indian Army.
+Meanwhile, the Chinese military has been fast increasing its troops in areas around Pangong Two Lake and Galwan Valley along the Line of Actual Control in Ladakh.
+China is trying to send a clear signal that it is not ready to end the confrontation with the Indian Army.
 The Chinese side has increased its presence in the Galwan Valley and has erected around 100 tents in the past two weeks.
 It has also been bringing in machinery for possible construction of bunkers, despite the stiff protest by the Indian troops.

 In this backdrop Indian Army Chief, General M M Naravane paid a visit to the headquarters of the 14 Corps in Leh and reviewed the situation with the top commanders.